 Baptism would be its counterpart in the New Covenant.
 Like Circumcision, Baptism does not save a person or make him righteous before God—it is simply the outward sign that an inward decision to trust God for Salvation has taken place.

-Now, having examined these important aspects of this episode, let’s use what we have learned to answer the all-important questions of…
+Having examined these important aspects of this episode, let’s use what we have learned to answer the all-important questions of…

 - What Life Lessons can we take away from this episode in Abraham’s life?